unsupo/ogame/README.md

 Since this bot will try to replicate a user as much as possible using selenium a web browser testing framework, it is highly unlikely to be discovered as a bot

 I plan to seperate this project into two repositories to make it easier to manage.
 A client repository and a bot repository.
 The client will be a UI for users to interact with the bot and the bot will be the program which will actually perform the actions.
+Also would like to support distributed systems with a proxy to control a cluster of bots.

 Tasks to be automated will include
 - fleet/resource saving